 SAFe® is an agile methodological framework defined by Dean Leffingwell (management consultant and software developer) in 2011.
 It is based on Lean and Agile methods’ pillars, and has become one of the most popular agile approaches, together with Scrum.
 If Scrum is more suitable for a single team project management, SAFe® is designed for companies needing to implement agility at Enterprise scale.
 It’s more of a company-wide strategy, a turnkey solution that implies all stakeholders, aimed at development projects that include 50 to 150 people.

-This framework helps to better share business strategy across the organization; and subsequently, to align teams, setting common goals.
+This framework helps to better share business strategy across the organization; and subsequently, to align teams, setting common goals and even a SAFe tool for enterprise agile planning.

 To make sure practices are well harmonized together, the Scaled Agile Framework provides a common language to better define and harmonize any roles, processes and practices, divided in a three-level structure: the Portfolio, the Program and the Essential level, all organized around one ART – Agile Release Train.